kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     # will do automatic git entries
     * * * * * /path_to_your_script/git_auto.sh

 This script has another interesting feature.
-In regular intervals I run a PHP script which produces create table statements for all tables in the database.
-This file is called _show_create_table.sql and is under revision control.
+In regular intervals I run a PHP script which produces `CREATE TABLE` statements for all tables in the database.
+This file is called `_show_create_table.sql` and is put under revision control.
 Table definitions do change from time to time, and it is error prone to rely on manually taking notes.

     # path_to_your_script/git_auto.sh
     #!/bin/sh